Time series modeling requires the understanding of concepts that feel both basic and abstract:

 - It is natively sequential and as close to real-life conditions as possible.
 With the proviso of point 1 above, solid backtests provide the best assurance you can get on your model's future performance.

 - « Waiting a while to confirm model performance » is just a protracted way to backtest the model - no different in nature from (and not safer than) the backtests you could perform today.

 - Backtests don't use validation sets, since every data point is already (and consecutively) part of the testing and training sets.
 Classic cross-validation is neither required nor recommended, because hyper-parameter selection is performed sequentially.

 - You can freely adjust the size and behavior of your training and testing sets based on the specificities of your modeling challenge - provided you respect the rigid separation between past and future data at every moment of the backtest.

 - Backtests accommodate any performance measure, from standard prediction errors to complex cost functions.
 This is very useful for targeting your actual industrial objective directly - for example, maximizing/minimizing the dollar gains/losses resulting from good/bad inventory predictions, instead of minimizing an inventory prediction error.

 Of course, not everything in the backtesting garden is rosy.
 Things can become quite thorny when you start juggling with input frequencies, training and testing intervals, prediction horizons...

-We will discuss advanced aspects of backtesting in an upcoming article.
-Meanwhile, your can check this page for a list of resources on machine learning for time series, and contact us to learn how Datapred automates backtesting.
+We discuss advanced aspects of backtesting in an another article.
+You can also check this page for a list of resources on machine learning for time series, and contact us to learn how Datapred automates backtesting.